Tatlong Taong Walang Diyos

 Tatlong Taong Walang Diyos (lit.
 'Three Years Without God') is a 1976 Filipino period film written and directed by Mario O'Hara.
 Set in the province of Laguna during the Second World War, with the town of Majayjay as the primary shooting location, the film stars Nora Aunor as barrio lass Rosario, Christopher De Leon as Japanese-Filipino army officer Masugi, and Bembol Roco as army guerrilla fighter Crispin.

 Produced by NV Productions, the film was theatrically released on November 19, 1976.

 Synopsis

 The film, set during the Japanese Occupation of the Philippines between 1942 and 1944, tells the story of Rosario (Aunor), a young schoolteacher engaged to be married to Crispin (Roco).
-Crispin leaves Rosario to fight the Japanese as a guerilla, and in his absence a Japanese-Filipino officer named Masugi (De León) rapes her.
+Crispin leaves Rosario to fight the Japanese as a guerrilla, and in his absence, a Japanese-Filipino officer named Masugi (De León) rapes her.

 Masugi later returns to Rosario, apologizing for his act, which Rosario rejects; later, he learns that she is pregnant, and proposes to her.
 Rosario must make a choice: accept Masugi as her husband (ensuring safety for her family and her child), or reject him and the baby they conceived together.